 ALA (alpha-linolenic acid) is an essential omega-3 fatty acid.
 ALA is a shorter-chain omega-3 fatty acid which the body can use to convert (albeit inefficiently) to longer-chain forms such as EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

 EPA and DHA are long-chain omegas-3 fatty acids which are important for brain structure and function.
-Higher levels in the blood are associated with a better and heart health.
+Higher levels in the blood are associated with better brain and heart health.

 EPA and DHA are not present in unfortified animal-free foods.
 Many vegans rely on the conversion of ALA (found in e.g., flax, chia, walnuts) to EPA and DHA.
 However, vegans seem to have lower levels in the blood in comparison to non-vegans and this may indicate lower levels overall.
 Hence, the requirement for taking pre-formed EPA/DHA is a hotly debated topic.